pomdtr/sunbeam/docs/src/usage.md

 print(json.dumps({"type": "list", "items": items}))
 ```

-Save this script as `file-browser.py` and run `sunbeam file-browser.py` to show the list.
+Save this script as `file-browser.py`, make it executable using `chmod +x ./file-browser.py` and run `sunbeam ./file-browser.py` to show the list.

 ### Adding Arguments